7: A Salowe Vision

 So she opted to climb the ladder now, before she invented another counterfactual to worry about.

-Outside, voices.
+Outside, distant voices.
 So Uzi gave a tiny peek.
 Eyes scanned for the exit and there, halfway across the spire: a drone kneeling over a pile of scrap, while another stood, staring at the pile, hands poking together.

 No, not scrap — the third murder drone.
 Okay, some serious shit happened while she was out.
 Even Uzi couldn’t manage that much damage.
 Yet.